Get Enumerator Method

 Enumerators can be used to read the data in the collection, but they cannot be used to modify the underlying collection.

 Initially, the enumerator is positioned before the first element in the collection.
 Reset also brings the enumerator back to this position.
-At this position, Current is undefined.
-Therefore, you must call MoveNext to advance the enumerator to the first element of the collection before reading the value of Current.
+At this position, the Current property is undefined.
+Therefore, you must call the MoveNext method to advance the enumerator to the first element of the collection before reading the value of Current.

 If MoveNext passes the end of the collection, the enumerator is positioned after the last element in the collection and MoveNext returns

 false.
 When the enumerator is at this position, subsequent calls to MoveNext also return

 false.
 If the last call to MoveNext returned

 false, Current is undefined.
 To set Current to the first element of the collection again, you can call Reset followed by MoveNext.